aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/Pre-migration/README.md

 ### Finalize the upgrade

 > **⚠️ Warning**: The following steps will delete ASEA resources that are no longer needed because they have been replaced by LZA resources.
-Once this step is executed and the resources are deleted it is no longer possible to rollback the upgrade procedure.
+Please confirm that all resources are deployed and working as expected before proceeding with this step.

 #### Post upgrade Overview